thought for the day :

 Beware of social media !

 Over the years I have owned a ragtag collection of boats and my latest is no exception, “Leading Wind, a Deben 4 Tonner, built in 1938, has had a large number of previous owners, not least my late mother, Pat Wood, who restored the boat in Ipswich in 1992.
 Sadly, ill health led her sell the boat, only to buy another smaller boat almost immediately but that’s another story !

-For more years than I care to admit, tucked away in a corner of a boatyard, on the outskirts of Portsmouth, I have been involved in a labour of love – the restoration of a little 1920’s gaff rigged cutter – therefore I certainly had no intention of buying another boat !
-However, thanks to the perils of social media, a friend directed me to a a FACEBOOK Classic Boat group suggested that I took a look at a link to an online auction site, where as luck [fate ?] would have it my mothers old boat was for sale and what’s more it was lying ashore on the South Coast – not the East, where I last saw her.
+For more years than I care to admit, on the outskirts of Portsmouth, I have been involved in a labour of love – the restoration of a little 1920’s gaff rigged cutter – therefore I certainly had no intention of buying another boat !
+However, thanks to the perils of social media, a friend from a FACEBOOK Classic Boat group suggested that I took a look at a link to an online auction site, where as luck [fate ?] would have it my mothers old boat was for sale and what’s more it was lying ashore on the South Coast – not the East, where I last saw her.